-- Data on the emissions from the use stage (include emissions of carbonated gasses from the drink) should be based on documented tests, verified studies in conjunction with average or typical product use, or recommendations concerning suitable product use.
+- Data for the use stage are usually based on scenarios, but specific data should be used when available and relevant. - Data on the emissions from the use stage should be based on documented tests, verified studies in conjunction with average or typical product use, or recommendations concerning suitable product use.
 Whenever applicable, test methods shall be internationally recognised. - The use of electricity in the region/country where the product is used (as specified in the geographical scope of the EPD) shall be accounted for in the following priority: 1.
 Residual electricity mix on the market.
 2. Electricity consumption mix on the market.